nickryand/vagrant-multi-putty/README.md

 ### Putty Binary
 Download: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html

-Download the putty executable for your platform and place it's location on your PATH variable.
+Download the putty executable for your platform and add it's location to your PATH environment variable.
 Seek your operating system manual for instructions on how to modify your PATH variable.

 ### SSH Private Key conversion using PuTTYgen
 Download: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html